PBS: History

-On September 3, 2020, PBS began to offer a livestream of their member stations for free via its website (as well as the websites from the member stations), on smart TVs, and on their mobile apps.
+On September 3, 2020, PBS began to offer a livestream of its member stations for free via its website (as well as the websites of the member stations), on smart TVs, and on its mobile apps.
 However, only a small handful of stations currently do not have a livestream of their stations set up.
-Jefferson Graham of USA Today called it, "Arguably the best bargain in streaming."
+Jefferson Graham of USA Today called it "arguably the best bargain in streaming".

-July 1, 2021 saw a PBS "Julia Child" channel added to Pluto TV in the United States.
+In July 1, 2021, a PBS Julia Child channel was added to Pluto TV and Tubi in the United States.